galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-variant-discovery/tutorial.md

 {: .hands_on}

-## From annotated AVs per sample to AV summary
+## From mutations per sample to reports and visualizations

 Once the jobs of previous workflows are done, we identified AVs for each sample.
 We can run a "Reporting workflow" on them to generate a final AV summary.